Welcome to the Black Canyon Audubon Society

 For those of you wishing you could go on a fabulous bird tour somewhere exotic, here is an opportunity to do so from your own home.
 Maybe you will get some great ideas of places you will really get to go to once travel can happen again!

 Click the link below

-We look forward to seeing you on future field trips and programs, so be sure to check back in with us when we have the all clear to begin scheduling them in the future.
+We look forward to seeing you on other future field trips and programs, so be sure to check back in with us when we have the all clear to begin scheduling them in the future.

-For now, enjoy the birds around your house and in your locl neighborhood.
+For now, enjoy the birds around your house and in your local neighborhood.
 Please take care of yourself, family members, friends, and fellow citizens by limiting interactions outside of your home to only those that are necessary.
 Wear masks, when appropriate, wash your hands often, and use hand sanitizer in situations that warrant it.
 Do not hoard toilet paper or other necessities, particularly those needed by health providers and those needed by people with underlying health conditions.
 Except for the virus, there is nothing to fear except fear itself, so stay calm, take necessary precautions, and stay well.

 - To promote the conservation of natural resources through informative public programs, our newsletter and this web site.

 - To provide the opportunity for the observation and study of birds and other wildlife, through our field trips.

 - To offer early education programs including bird banding stations and classroom bird skin programs.

 - To empower our members and the public with the knowledge to be effective environmental advocates.

 - To contribute to the recovery of the Gunnison Sage Grouse (GUSG) through joint efforts with GUSG working groups and federal and state agencies.